ECCC-ASTD-MRD/MIDAS-src/src/README.md

 make install
 ```

-Note that, at time of writing, `midas.version.sh` is evaluated by `cmake`, such
+Note that, at time of writing, `midas.version` is evaluated by `cmake`, such
 that if you are developping using [the incremental build approach](#incremental-builds),
 it can introduce a discrepancy between the value of `${VERSION}` (and the
 absolute filename) and the actual code version as would be evaluated by
-`midas.version.sh`.
+`midas.version`.
 This will happen if you first compile from a clean git
-worktree; `midas.version.sh` would return something like `v_4.0.4-10-g4f03d6d`.
+worktree; `midas.version` would return something like `v_4.0.4-10-g4f03d6d`.
 Then when you make a modification, the suffix `_M` will be appended:
 `v_4.0.4-10-g4f03d6d_M`.
 But if you only use `make`, it won't update `${VERSION}`
 and the binaries won't be properly named.
 Such that when you recompile a program